Tajik Air: History

 In 1959, the Leninabad aviation enterprise was founded and, in a year, the Kulyab airport was established.
 On March 3, 1960, the passenger terminal and runway were put into operation.
 The route Stalinabad – Frunze – Alma-Ata – Novosibirsk was opened.
 In the 1970s and '80s pilots and navigators of the Tajikistan Civil Aviation Authority mastered such aircraft as the Tupolev Tu-154, Yakovlev Yak-40, Antonov An-26 and Antonov An-28.
 In 1979 the first flight to Afghanistan was operated by an Il-18 aircraft on a humanitarian mission.
 In 1984 the automatic reservation system "Sirena" for booking seats on the domestic airlines was introduced.
 In 4 years, the Tajik Civil Aviation Authority changed over to the new conditions of management and planning.

 Judging by the efficiency of the Yak-40 and An-28 aircraft utilization, the Tajik Civil Aviation Authority won first place in the USSR's Air Fleet.
-In the 1990 -1991 period, the aircraft-helicopter fleet of the aviation enterprise was expanded with Ilyushin Il-76 and Tupolev Tu-154M aircraft; and Mil Mi-8 helicopters.
+In the 1990-1991 period, the aircraft-helicopter fleet of the aviation enterprise was expanded with Ilyushin Il-76 and Tupolev Tu-154M aircraft; and Mil Mi-8 helicopters.
 Central Asia's first "Zardak" transponder was built and air service on the route Dushanbe-Ürümqi was opened.

-On 14 January 2019, Tajik Air suspended all operations until November 2019.
-The airline has since restarted operations.
+On 14 January 2019, Tajik Air suspended all operations until it restarted in November 2019.
+However, Tajik Air suspended operations again on 14 September 2020 due to technical and financial difficulties.
+It has since been looking to restart again.
+After the suspension of flights by Tajik Air, Somon Air became the only airline in Tajikistan operating on both domestic and international passenger air routes.

+Resumption of domestic routes

+Starting from October 1, 2024, the airline operates regular flights on the Dushanbe-Khorog route using an AN-28 aircraft.
+Starting from January 2025, Tajik Air announces the launch of air routes between Dushanbe and Kulyab, as well as Dushanbe and Penjikent.

 Destinations

-Tajik Air serves the following destinations as of November 2019:
+Tajik Air serves the following destinations as of February 2025: